 How to include Green Tea Extract in your diet

 Green Tea Extract comes in various forms.
 Always remember to consult your doctor to understand the dosage.
 Alternatively, you can also take one tablet a day, if you opt to buy a green tea extract supplement.
 CBD are available in the following forms:

 - Green Tea Extract Liquid

 - Green Tea Extract Powder

-- Green Tea Extract supplements
+- and Green Tea Extract supplements

 To know more about how to include MediZen Green Tea Extract in your diet, please connect with our expert health professional at ZenOnco.io